 But instead of directing the money to tobacco control efforts, states used it in other ways.

-Less than half a percent of the $146 billion in tobacco payments sent to states between 1998 and 2017 — $720 million — has gone to tobacco control and prevention, according to data compiled for the Campaign for Tobacco-Free Kids.
+Less than 8 percent of the $146 billion in tobacco payments sent to states between 1998 and 2017 — $11.4 billion — has gone to tobacco control and prevention, according to data compiled by the Campaign for Tobacco-Free Kids.

 Instead, 20 states opted to sell the payments to investors for a one-time investment to erase a state's budget deficit.